hanggrian/minimal-dark-theme/docs/README.md

 A simple single page website theme with toggleable dark mode.
 Originally from [Minimal](https://github.com/orderedlist/minimal), this fork specializes in dark mode and generating webpages by command line or Gradle plugin.

+Head to [repository website](https://hendraanggrian.com/minimal-theme) for demo of the theme.

 Usage
 -----